 WW: Okay, sorry about that.

 MK: The woman for whom I started working as a professional – she and I bonded.
-And her – she had a business background and at that time I had – I had at least a minor in business, and I was able to understand and be able to do the work necessary for the people in the city who were accountants and auditors and budget analysts and tax assessors, and people in those kinds of professions.
+And her – she had a business background and at that time I had at least a minor in business, and I was able to understand and be able to do the work necessary for the people in the city who were accountants and auditors and budget analysts and tax assessors, and people in those kinds of professions.
 So my talents were specialized enough that I stayed in that area, and other people got involved with the departments that were more socially oriented.

 WW: You continued your work with the city government and Civil Service after the Civil Rights Act was enacted.

 WW: Did that change the culture that was dominating the civil service at that time?